AbhavThakur/AbhavThakur/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently focusing on improving my skill in App development and contribution to open source projects;
-- 🌱 I’m currently learning  app development using React Native.;
+- 🌱 I’m currently working as an App Developer.;
 - 🤔 My interests are Cyber Security,Artificial Intelligence, Backend Development etc..;
 - 💼 I’m pursuing a Bachelor's degree in Electronic And Computer Engineering;
 - 💬 Ask me about anything, I am happy to help;